-So what exactly is cyber liability insurance?
+So what exactly is cyber insurance?

-Cyber liability insurance coverage, which also goes by the acronym of CLIC, is a risk mitigation strategy that allows a company to offset the costs involved in recovering from a security breach.
+Cyber liability insurance coverage, which also goes by the acronym of CLIC, is a risk mitigation strategy that allows a company to offset the costs involved in recovering from a cyber security breach.
 It has become increasingly popular since its use became widespread in around 2005.
-In fact, according to PWC the total value of premiums that will be paid for cyber liability insurance is forecasted to reach $7.5 billion by 2020.
+In fact, according to PWC the total value of premiums that will be paid for cyber insurance is forecasted to reach $7.5 billion by 2020.

 Cyber insurance typically covers expenses related to first parties as well as claims by third parties.
 Should an organisation choose to purchase this sort of cover it can expect reimbursement for the following expenses: